 OSCAR: If you like your Dame Helen Mirren a little saucier than she was in her Oscar vehicle The Queen (2006) — and who doesn't – here's a role that sounds tailor made: she's playing the madame of a brothel in the true story Love Ranch.
 The film still doesn't have a trailer so it could easily shift release dates very soon but either way, Oscar might look the Dame's way again.
 This is the first of three potentially juicy roles for her this year.
 She headlines Julie Taymor's Shakespeare adaptation TheTempest and also plays the heroine "Ida" in the 30's era crime drama Brighton Rock.

 If that was not enough of a taste of what lies in store, consider this explosive (literally) Summer Movie Trailer Mashup.
+So noisy!